Samantha, Italy Specialist

 Towards the end of my trip, I spent two weeks in Italy and after only a few days there, I was smitten.
 I was swept away by the beauty of the streets and the rich history embedded in the walls of the cities.
 I was also in food heaven as I sought out handmade pizza and pasta at every meal.
 As hard as it was to leave Italy after my stay, I knew that I would be back.
 Working as an Italy specialist has allowed me to rekindle my love for Italy and share my experiences with those who wish to see what the country has to offer.

-Start planning your trip to Italy with Samantha by calling
+Start planning your trip to Europe with Samantha

 Q&A with Samantha